avine/bem-flex-grid/README.md

 ### Mixin

-The `bfg-theme` mixin allows you to customize the content look and feel.
+The `bfg-theme` mixin allows you to customize the look and feel of the box's content, header and actions.

 ```scss
 @mixin bfg-theme($name, $settings) { ... }